UNC-Libraries/SCTS-Documentation/Slavery Era Finding Aids Remediation.md

 *	Remove repetition of biographical information about white people unless crucial to understanding the rest of the scopenote.
 *	Add item/folder level information for materials about Black people (if possible)
 *	Lists, wills, and bills of sale often will have names of enslaved people
 *	Overseer-plantation owner correspondence sometimes has names of enslaved people; description of the work performed by enslaved people, which may give some indication of occupation; descriptions of acts of resistance; and sometimes includes a characterization of conditions in the "neighborhood" (community) of the enslaved people.
 When describing acts of resistance by enslaved people, be thoughtful of what is essential to put in the finding aid and what can introduce bias.

-	- [Hayes Collection](https://finding-aids.lib.unc.edu/00324/) (folder 582 scopenote): August 12: William S. Pettigrew described the circumstances in which Wilson, who worked in the house and was enslaved to Pettigrew at Magnolia, stole money from him and later confessed.
+	- [Hayes Collection](https://finding-aids.lib.unc.edu/00324/): (see folder 582 scopenote): August 12: William S. Pettigrew described the circumstances in which Wilson, who worked in the house and was enslaved to Pettigrew at Magnolia, stole money from him and later confessed.

 		Revise as

 		August 12: William S. Pettigrew described the circumstances in which Wilson, who worked in the house and was enslaved to Pettigrew at Magnolia, allegedly stole money from him.

 		Pettigrew's letter says that Wilson confessed, but we should be skeptical of this report and we are not obligated to report everything Pettigrew says in the finding aid.
 We really don’t know if Wilson stole the money, if a confession was coerced, or even if a confession happened.
 This is a white enslaver writing to another white enslaver.
 The hook for (most?) researchers is not the confession, but the act of resistance.

 * Make sure all content about Black people is represented at higher `<c0n>` levels (sub-series, series, and collection overview).